safesoftware/virtualmachines/README.md

 * `aws.region_name` The EC2 region that will be hosting the virtual Machines.
 Full list under [Amazon Elastic Compute Cloud (Amazon EC2)](https://docs.aws.amazon.com/general/latest/gr/rande.html)
 * `aws.vpc_cidr`  Private IP address range of the VPC
 * `aws.subnet_cidr` Address ranges of each subnet
+* `aws.rdp.bucket`  The name of the S3 bucket where the RDP files will be stored.
 ---
 * `ami.linux` Search term used to find Linux AMI
 * `ami.windows` Search term used to find Windows AMI.
 Use `"Microsoft Windows Server 2016 with Desktop Experience Locale English AMI provided by Amazon"` or `"Microsoft Windows Server 2019 with Desktop Experience Locale English AMI provided by Amazon"`